 A PhD is often viewed as a stepping stone to a career in higher education.
-However, academia is not the "easy option", even though it might seem the most obvious route to take.
+Academia is not the "easy option", even though it might seem the most obvious route to take.
 Here you can explore what an academic career means and some of the options open to you.

-Academia can be a very challenging and yet ultimately rewarding vocation.
-It is unlikely (though not unheard of) that you will gain a permanent lectureship straight after your PhD.
-You are more likely to begin with one or more short-term contracts or post docs before obtaining a lecturing post.
-These may take the form of research assistant or similar, where you are paid to work on a specific programme of research, or early career or post-doc fellowships, where you have secured funding to develop your own research.
+Academia can be very challenging and yet it's a rewarding vocation.
+It's unlikely that you'll gain a permanent lectureship straight after your PhD.
+You're more likely to begin with one or more short-term contracts.
+Or post-docs before obtaining a lecturing post.
+These may take the form of research assistants or similar.
+Here you're paid to work on a specific programme of research.
+Or it may take the form of an early career or post-doc fellowship.
+This is where you have secured funding to develop your own research.

-Academia is a very competitive market and the trend in the last twenty years has been towards short-term research or teaching contracts, rather than permanent posts.
-It is important that you think about the pros and cons of a career in academia and carefully consider your motivations for following this career path.
+Academia is a very competitive market.
+The trend in the last twenty years has been short-term research or teaching contracts.
+It's important that you think about the pros and cons of a career in academia.
+And consider your motivations for following this career path.

-In the UK, many universities have structured their staff according to "Job Family" descriptors.
-At Strathclyde academic posts have been defined according to whether they are "Research Only", "Teaching Only" or "Teaching and Research" contracts with grading levels within each.
-See HR Directorate: Academic Professional Staff.
+In the UK, many universities have structured their staff according to 'Job Family' descriptors.
+At Strathclyde, academic posts are defined according to whether they are:

 Understanding the Higher Education environment

-To ensure you are taking part in relevant activities now, make sure you understand how academic work is measured and what policies impact the work of academics, in particular:
+Make sure you understand how academic work is measured and what policies impact the work of academics.
+In particular: